capstanlqc/omegat-guides/docs/exercises_02/alt.md

 Did you follow the steps above?
 If you did, now you'll notice that:

-* your alternative translation appears now in the **Mutiple Translations** pane, below the followed the default translation and followed by the filename and the segment ID.
+* your alternative translation appears now in the **Multiple Translations** pane, below the followed the default translation and followed by the filename and the segment ID.
 <!-- @todo: confirm the |filename will be there -->
 * the **Segment Properties** pane for that segment says now "Is alternative: TRUE"
 * the (default) translation of segment #2 hasn't changed